Flynn-Primrose/Zoonosim/README.md

       - duration from infectious to recovery/removal
     - susp2res
       - duration from suspicion of infection to a definitive test result
+    - quar
+      - duration of quarantine for flocks
   - barn
     - contamination
       - how long contaminations last